bytedance/byteps/README.md

 If your tasks only rely on Horovod's allreduce and broadcast, you should be able to switch to BytePS in 1 minute.
 Simply replace `import horovod.tensorflow as hvd` by `import byteps.tensorflow as bps`, and then replace all `hvd` in your code by `bps`.
 If your code invokes `hvd.allreduce` directly, you should also replace it by `bps.push_pull`.

 Many of our examples were copied from Horovod and modified in this way.
 For instance, compare the MNIST example for [BytePS](https://github.com/bytedance/byteps/blob/master/example/tensorflow/tensorflow_mnist.py) and [Horovod](https://github.com/horovod/horovod/blob/master/examples/tensorflow_mnist.py).

+BytePS also supports other native APIs, e.g., PyTorch Distributed Data Parallel and TensorFlow Mirrored Strategy.
+See [DistributedDataParallel.md](docs/DistributedDataParallel.md) and [MirroredStrategy.md](docs/MirroredStrategy.md) for usage.

 ## Limitations and Future Plans
 BytePS does not support pure CPU training for now.
 One reason is that the [cheap PS assumption](docs/rationale.md) of BytePS do not hold for CPU training.
 Consequently, you need CUDA and NCCL to build and run BytePS.